hellosct1/demo-WebExt-manifest/README.md

 ## Information
-La démo a été présentée aux Journées du Logiciel Libre (JDLL) à Lyon (France) - 2 avril 2017
+The demo was presented at the Free Software Days (JDLL) in Lyon (France) - April 2, 2017

-La demo a été testée sur :
+The demo was tested on:

 - Firefox Nightly 55
 - Chrome 57